LEASE: Offline Preference-based Reinforcement Learning with High Sample Efficiency: Experiments

 To answer question $\mathbf{Q_2}$, here, we evaluate \texttt{LEASE} performance based on CQL \cite{kumar2020conservative} and IQL \cite{iql} two offline algorithms on six types of tasks and 12 datasets in total.
 Table \ref{d4rl} presents a comparative analysis of he results of the average normalized score with standard deviation under three distinct scenarios: 1) performance with extensive preference data (\texttt{URLHF}), 2) performance with limited data without employing data augmentation techniques (\texttt{FEWER}), and 3) performance with limited data while incorporating data augmentation (our proposed method \texttt{LEASE}).
 In this table, m and m-e represent medium and medium-expert, respectively.
 The results of the offline PbRL algorithm under sufficient feedback (\texttt{URLHF}) are obtained from the paper \cite{yuanuni}.
 As demonstrated in Table \ref{d4rl}, \texttt{LEASE} exhibits significantly superior performance compared to \texttt{FEWER}.
 This empirical evidence substantiates that data augmentation can effectively enhance the agent's capability.

-Furthermore, compared to the performance achieved with extensive preference data \texttt{URLHF}, \texttt{LEASE} attains comparable results in most cases.
-However, the proposed method exhibits slightly inferior performance on specific tasks, such as hopper-medium-expert and halfcheetah-medium-expert datasets.
-This limitation primarily stems from the excessively narrow distribution of the expert dataset, which consequently induces a constrained distribution in the generated preference data.
-As a result, the reward model's performance cannot be effectively enhanced through data augmentation, thereby restricting the potential improvement in agent performance.
-However, overall, the results in Table \ref{d4rl} can validate the content of Theorem \ref{the_2}, which shows that \texttt{LEASE} can reduce the performance gap caused by the reward model and improve the agent's performance with fewer preference data.
+Furthermore, compared to the performance achieved with extensive preference data \texttt{URLHF}, \texttt{LEASE} attains comparable results in most cases. \ttx{However, the proposed method exhibits slightly inferior performance on certain specific tasks, such as the hopper-medium-expert and halfcheetah-medium-expert datasets.
+This limitation primarily stems from the overly narrow distribution of the expert datasets, which consequently constrains the distribution of the generated preference data.
+As a result, data augmentation fails to effectively enhance the performance of the reward model, thereby limiting the potential improvement of the agent's performance.} However, overall, the results in Table \ref{d4rl} can validate the content of Theorem \ref{the_2}, which shows that \texttt{LEASE} can reduce the performance gap caused by the reward model and improve the agent's performance with fewer preference data.